linuxlawson/texpert/README.md

 --------------------------------------------------------------------
-**Requirements**
+**Requirements:**

 Texpert was desgined with linux for use on linux but can be made to work on other operating systems.

 Macs: Should be no problem as long as OS X is installed (since OS X is Unix based).

-Windows: Texpert will need to be turned into an executable file using PyInstaller or similiar program.
+Windows: Texpert will need to be turned into an executable using PyInstaller or similiar program.
 Python 2 or 3 will also need to be installed (from within Windows).

+Program uses systems default color schemes, so will look different on each OS.
+If problems occur, or a black hole forms, please let me know.

 <br>